 Jean-Bernard Lévy, 62, is married with four children.
 He is a graduate of the École Polytechnique (1973) and Télécom ParisTech.
 He is an officer of the Légion d’Honneur and of the Ordre National du Mérite.

-Jean Eudes Moncomble is, since March 2002, secretary-general of the Conseil Français de l’Énergie, the French member committee of the World Energy Council.
+Marie-Line Vaiani is since January 2023 Secretary General of the Conseil Français de l’Energie, the French committee of the World Energy Council (WEC).